Wolfgang Rosenthal: Musical

-His training as a concert and oratorio baritone was filled out with lessons from Robert Leideritz at Leipzig and then at Weimar with Karl Scheidemantel.
+His training as a concert and oratorio baritone was filled out with lessons from Robert Leideritz in Leipzig and then in Weimar with Karl Scheidemantel.
 Under the artist name "Wolfgang Zeuner-Rosenthal" he was much in demand for bass-baritone parts in concert and oratorio performances in Leipzig, to the point at which in November 1913 he abandoned his university medical studies to be able to spend more time on his musical career.
 He never abandoned medicine, however, broadening his experience of cancer treatments at the Heideberg Samaritan Centre under Vincenz Czerny, and then undertaking further medical work at the private clinic of Dr.Karl Schulze in Saalfeld, undertaking work which could be combined with his singing duties.

 First marriage

 During rehearsals for Haydn's Creation Rosenthal got to know the talented soprano Ilse Helling who shared his love of music but keenly supported him in his wish not to abandon medicine entirely.
 The two of them were married in the Leipzig Thomaskirche on 8 June 1914, after which they moved and began their married life at Bad Blankenburg, a short distance to the west of Leipzig.

 There is a story, apparently advanced by a member of the Leipzig medical establishment called W. Hoffmann-Axthelm, that the marriage ended in divorce in 1937.
 The divorce theory is robustly refuted in other sources, but the marriage nevertheless ended in tragic circumstances in March 1939 when Leipzig was hit by a serious flu outbreak.
 Ilse caught the flu which degenerated into pneumonia from which she died on 23 March 1939.